When Was the First Christmas?

 There are many other archaeological sites globally that are astronomically aligned, particularly

-which may be 7,000 years old.
-The building of such astronomically aligned edifices, which are widely
+7,000 years old.
+The building of such astronomically aligned edifices, which are widely understood to be

-understood to be "temples" of a sort, indicates that the ancient astrotheological motif of the sun god's birth
+"temples" of a sort, indicates that the ancient astrotheological motif of the sun god's birth at the winter

-at the winter solstice is at least that old.
-Moreover, there is evidence that this solar observation is much
+solstice is at least that old.
+Moreover, there is evidence that this solar observation is much older even than

 The suggestion that the winter-solstice celebration by human beings in several parts of the

 world, particularly in the farther northern reaches of the northern hemisphere, dates back to Paleolithic times